ttccourt/ttccourt.com/index.md

 - 2016 - 2018: developed a **website** for a school department
 - 2016 - 2020: active and leading member of the ISD **Sound and Lights** team
 - 2018 - present: **sound and lighting** for the Blue Goat Theatre company

+## get in touch
+Want to know more about what I do and believe in?
+Want to ask a question?
+Want to see more of my work?
+You can see my:
+- Instagram
+- GitHub

+Alternatively, you can email me at: theo@ttccourt.com

+###### made with <3